platformsh/platformsh-docs/docs/src/guides/symfony/getting-started/deploy.md

 ## Deploying a Project

-To deploy the project to the cloud, run:
+To deploy your project to the cloud, run:

 ```bash
 symfony deploy